Writing effective alt-text

 Consider the context

 Before anything, ask yourself whether the image needs alt-text or if it’s just decorative.
-Alt-text should be provided when the image conveys essential information for understanding the page, that is not already covered in the nearby text.
+Alt-text should be provided when the image conveys essential information that is not already covered in the nearby text.

 The trick is to test the page with a screen reader.
 If you hear the same phrase twice (in the main text and the alt-text), then you need to change something.